mh-skjelvareid/synaptus/paper/paper.md

 `Synaptus` has been available on GitHub and Mathworks File Exchange (MFE) since 2016.
 At the time of writing it has been downloaded 959 times from MFE, and 8 out of 9 reviewers have rated it 5 stars (of 5 possible).
 The author has also been contacted directly by researchers who have found the toolbox useful, including:

 * Alain Plattner at California State University (Fresno, USA), who adapted the code for use in a course on ground penetrating radar.
-The code is now part of the "Near Surface Geophysics" repository on GitHub [@NSGeophysics2017].
+The code is now part of the "Near Surface Geophysics" repository on GitHub [@stolt_fk_mig].
 * Shiwei Wu at Zhejiang University (Hangzhou, China), who built on code from `Synaptus` in his work on imaging cylindrical objects (e.g. pipes) using an external rotating transducer [@wu2015synthetic].
 * Reza Zahiri at [DarkVision](www.darkvisiontech.com) who wanted to use the algorithms in `Synaptus` to process array data, and who insipred the addition of an algorithm for processing array data.
 * Drew Taylor and Prasad Gogineni at the Remote Sensing Center, University of Alabama, who have used code from `Synaptus` to focus radar measurements of ice layering in Antarctica (part of the "Beyond EPICA" project [@beyond_epica]).